laufergall/webscraping_workshop/workshop/task_02/task_02.md

 docker-compose build
 ```

-You would have to build again every time you make changes to the code.
+> **Important**: You would have to build again every time you make changes to the code.

-And, when all is ready, up with:
+And, when the build has finished, up with:

 ```bash
 docker-compose up